aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-upgrades.md

 Control plane and worker nodes will be upgraded simultaneously.

 A new VM is created with the new version and then an old VM is removed.
-This happens one at a time until all the control plan components have been upgraded.
+This happens one at a time until all the control plane components have been upgraded.

 ### Performing a cluster upgrade